biography

 LEFT: January 1956 issue of Modern Man with Cleo Moore gracing the cover.
 RIGHT: While under contract to RKO, Cleo Moore was named "Miss Contractors Safety Association of 1951"

 At Columbia, Cleo Moore finally had starring roles in films, although her films with Haas were of a lower budget than the ones she made at RKO.
-However, the films directed by Haas gave Moore her "bad girl" reputation in films for which she is fondly remembered today.
-Along with Strange Fascination, Haas directed her in Thy Neighbor's Wife (1953), One Girl's Confession (1953), The Other Woman (1954), Bait (1954), Hold Back Tomorrow (1955), and Hit and Run (1957).
-Moore's "bad girl" persona got her a plum role in possibly her best film, Women's Prison (1955).
+Her films directed by Haas gave Moore her "bad girl" reputation for which she is fondly remembered today.
+Along with Strange Fascination, Haas directed her in Thy Neighbor's Wife (1953; with Hugo Haas and Kathleen Hughes), One Girl's Confession (1953; with Hugo Haas and Glenn Langan), The Other Woman (1954; with Hugo Haas and Lance Fuller), Bait (1954; with Hugo Haas and John Agar), Hold Back Tomorrow (1955; with John Agar), and Over-Exposed (1956; with Richard Crenna).
+Moore's bad girl persona got her a plum role in possibly her best film, Women's Prison (1955; with Ida Lupino, Jan Sterling and Howard Duff).
+Moore retired from the screen following the release of the noir thriller Hit and Run (1957; with Hugo Haas and Vince Edwards).

 the films of cleo moore